Beqa Lagoon’s Shark Dive, Fiji

 On Fiji’s south coast, Waidroka Bay Resort is perfectly placed for divers who want to combine the famous Beqa Lagoon shark dives with colourful reef diving and a laid‑back, adventure‑style stay on Viti Levu.
 For many Bluewater guests, it has become the go‑to base for divers wanting sharks, but also want a proper holiday.

-Beqa Lagoon’s Shark Dive - image
+Beqa Lagoon’s Shark Dive, Fiji - image

 Beqa Lagoon’s Shark Dive: Fiji’s Adrenaline Rush